pastthepixels/InfiniteShooter/README.md

 # Hardware/software requirements

 **Minimum hardware**: I tested this generally on an Intel Pentium processor.
 Unfortunately, since I don't know which, I can only garuntee that it works within this range.
 I'm guessing since there are many performance optimizations and that there is no heavy rendering going on that you can run this on any Pentium, but beware.
-**Tested hardware**: AMD Ryzen 5 3500U with mobile graphics (Lenovo ThinkPad E595)
+**Tested hardware**: AMD Ryzen 5 3500U with mobile graphics (Lenovo ThinkPad E595).
+Watch out for some stuttering with this hardware.
-**Recommended hardware**: The very best you can muster.
-I don't know, RTX or something.
-But there's a GPU shortage right now so yeah.
-**Recommended OS**: GNU/Linux
+**Recommended hardware**: Nvidia GTX 1050 or higher (a.k.a anything above the tested hardware should work fine.
+Better GPU == better overall performance in most cases)
+**Recommended OS**: GNU/Linux (specifically Arch or Fedora Linux.
+Alpine Linux (Busybox/Linux) has not been tested but if there's a Godot runner it should be fine.
+Watch for audio potentially randomly clipping out on Windows 10 or higher)
 **Tested OS**: Fedora 34

 # Contributing
-You actually want to contribute to InfiniteShooter?
-It'll be great to have you!
-Only thing is I only have experience to create repositories to store my software and I've never had any experience with contributing with others!
-If you have any idea on how this works, please contact me (my address is somewhere in my GitHub profile) and let me know!
+TODO: Make CONTRIBUTING.md

 # Trivia
 This game was my final project for my Computing Science 10 class!
 The first ever version (before 1.0) was made ~June of 2021 and since then the game's received a lot of improvements.
 But expect more changes to come!
 You can see my port of InfiniteShooter to the Godot engine in the `godotengine-port` branch.

 ## Roadmap for the future
-- [ ] Improve gameplay (somehow)
+- [.]
+Improve gameplay (somehow)
 - [ ] Release on Steam, possibly using: https://gramps.github.io/GodotSteam
     - [ ] Achievements handled on Steam's server side (no in-game menu makes programming easier)
-    - [ ] Up to 4 person multiplayer
+    - [ ] Up to 4 person multiplayer?

 # Credits
 All assets are made by me using Blender/Illustrator/Inkscape/GIMP/LMMS/Audacity.
-Except for one...
-The laser sounds are from user Defunct3 right [here](https://freesound.org/people/Defunct3/sounds/77172/) on freesound.org.
-And another: The sound effect for transitions is from user qubodup on freesound.org and you can find it [here](https://freesound.org/people/qubodup/sounds/60013/).
+Except for two: The laser sounds are from user Defunct3 right [here](https://freesound.org/people/Defunct3/sounds/77172/) and the sound effect for transitions is from user qubodup and you can find it [here](https://freesound.org/people/qubodup/sounds/60013/), both on freesound.org.